FrancescaRuberto/PFDA-/README.md

   - Creating and deleting columns and rows dynamically.
   - Guidance on where to find additional resources to deepen our knowledge of Pandas.

-#### Tasks 3: create a Jupiter Notebook that featured a pie chart illustrating the distribution of email domains in the CSV file
+#### Task 3: create a Jupiter Notebook that featured a pie chart illustrating the distribution of email domains in the CSV file
 Links to the task: [assignment3-pie.ipynb](https://github.com/FrancescaRuberto/Programming-for-data-analytics/blob/main/Assignments/assignment03-pie.ipynb)

+### Week 4: Regular Expressions
+In the fourth week, we explored Regular Expressions (RegEx), a powerful tool for searching, matching, and manipulating strings.
+The lectures focused on:

+- An introduction to Regular Expressions, explaining their syntax and common use cases.
+- Using the re module in Python to implement RegEx for string manipulation tasks.
+- Applying RegEx within Pandas, showcasing how it can enhance data preprocessing and cleaning.

+#### Task 4: there were no specific tasks assigned this week.
+Instead, a lab session was used to practice the concepts introduced in the lectures.